bboreham/weave/docs/ipam.md

 - The data gossiped about the ring also includes the amount of free space in each range: this is not essential but it improves the selection of which peer to ask for space.
-- When peers are asked for space, there are four scenarios:
+- When a peer is asked for space, there are four scenarios:
-  1. We have an empty range; we can change the peer associated with the token at the beginning of the range, increment the version and gossip that
+  1. It has an empty range; it can change the peer associated with the token at the beginning of the range and increment the version.
-  2. We have a range which can be subdivided by a single token to form a free range.
-We insert said token, mapping to the peer requesting space and gossip that.
+  2. It has a range which can be subdivided by a single token to form a free range.
+It inserts said token, owned by the peer requesting space.
-  3. We have a 'hole' in the middle of a range; an empty range can be created by inserting two tokens, one at the beginning of the hole mapping to the peer requesting the space, and one at the end of the hole mapping to us.
+  3. It has a 'hole' in the middle of a range; an empty range can be created by inserting two tokens, one at the beginning of the hole owned by the peer requesting the space, and one at the end of the hole owned by the requestee.
-  4. We have no space.
+  4. It has no space.

 ## Initialisation

 Peers are told the the address space from which all allocations are made when starting up.
 Each peer must be given the same space.

-At start-up, nobody owns any of the address space.
-We deal with concurrent start-up through a process similar to leader election: one peer claims the entire space for itself, and then other peers can begin to request ranges from it.
+When a peer starts up, it owns no address ranges.
+If it joins a network in which peers already own space, then it can request space from another peer as above.
+If nobody in the network owns any space then we follow a process similar to leader election: one peer claims the entire space for itself, and then other peers can begin to request ranges from it.

 1. An election is triggered by some peer being asked (via command) to allocate or claim an address.
 2. That peer looks at all peers it knows about, and picks the one with the highest ID.
-3. If the one picked is itself, then it inserts a token into the ring, broadcasts the ring via gossip, then responds to the command directly.
+3. If the one picked is itself, then it inserts a token owned by itself into the ring, broadcasts the ring via gossip, then responds to the command directly.
 4. However, if another peer has the highest ID, the peer that triggered the election sends a message to the peer it has picked, and waits to hear back.
-A peer receiving such a message behaves as in step 1, i.e. it re-runs the process, possibly choosing yet another peer and sending it a message requesting it to take over.
+A peer receiving such a message behaves as in step 2, i.e. it re-runs the process, possibly choosing yet another peer and sending it a message requesting it to take over.

 Step 4 is designed to cope with peers simultaneously joining the